Day 1 Punta Arenas, Chile | King George Island | Embark

 Day 12 Ushuaia | Disembark

 In the early morning, arrive into Ushuaia, Argentina.
-It is time to say farewell to your crew and fellow travellers.
+It is time to say farewell to your crew and fellow travelers.
 Guests are transported to their hotels or to the airport for return flights home.
 It is possible to connect to flights through to Buenos Aires or other destinations in South America.
 Otherwise enjoy a night in town or venture further afield to explore the highlights of Patagonia.